-Transcription of the Presidential Lecture Series of the World Trade Organization with Prime Minister Mia Amor Mottley, who wants to see the dismantling of the old global order and replaced with a new order that promotes world peace.
+Transcription of the Presidential Lecture Series of the World Trade Organization with Prime Minister Mia Amor Mottley, who wants to see the dismantling of the old global order and its replacement with a new order that promotes world peace.

 Link to the Barbados Government Information Service Website.